mona-li/infinity-group-site/README.md

 # infinity-site
 Create this site was one of my exersice in postgraduate studies.
-I got project in .psd I was coding this site in .html and .css.
+I got project in .psd I code this site in .html and .css.